Foreign Languages & Linguistics at Metropolitan Community College

 Concentrations Within Foreign Languages & Linguistics

-Foreign Languages & Linguistics majors may want to concentrate their studies in one of these areas.
+If you plan to be a foreign languages & linguistics major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Metropolitan Community College.
 Some of these focus areas may not be available for your degree level.

 Careers That Foreign Languages & Linguistics Grads May Go Into